-Just past the church we had explored the previous day, we discovered another red post box with the initials “GR VI” on it.
+Just past the church we explored the previous day, we discovered another red post box with the initials “GR VI” on it.
 This postbox was placed here during the reign of George VI (1936 – 1952).
 (Another aside: You may remember that in the film, “The King’s Speech” with Colin Firth, George VI was known as “Bertie”.)

 As we walked out of the village of Cold Ashton, we could not help but notice the impressive estate of Cold Ashton Manor.
-During the English Civil War, the mortally wounded Royalist, Sir Bevil Granville, was brought to this manor from the nearby Battle of Lansdown, where he had led a fierce attack against Cromwell’s Parliamentarian troops on July 5, 1643.
+During the English Civil War, the mortally wounded Royalist, Sir Bevil Granville, was brought to this manor from the nearby Battle of Lansdown, where he had led a fierce Royalist attack against Cromwell’s Parliamentarian troops on July 5, 1643.

 As our morning proceeded, we were once again admiring the beautiful,

 The Battle of Lansdown was fought on the top of the next hill.
-As we reached that hill, we were sobered to learn of the immense loss of life that took place on the very ground where we were standing.
+As we reached that hill, we were sobered to learn of the substantial loss of life that took place on the very ground where we were standing.
 The Royalists alone had their troops reduced from 2000 men to 600 due to loss of life and desertion.

 Continuing on from our history lesson, we had our first view of Bristol.

 The Cotswold Way progressed past Little Down Hill Fort, the Bath Racecourse and then to the ideal vantage point known as Prospect Stile.
 It was here that we had our first view of Bath.
 We were excited to reach our destination and yet sad to have reached the adventure’s conclusion.

 A picturesque trail began the descent towards our destination.

 One last, open stretch of terrain lay before us as we made our way to Bath.